Enter Network Credentials On Windows 10 - Error Fix

 Enter Computer Name

-Another possible solution to a network credentials problem is to enter the name of the computer you are trying to access followed by the username.
+Another possible solution to a network credentials problem is to enter the name of the computer you are trying to access, followed by the username.
 If the name of the computer you are trying to access is A, and you have a user, B, then enter both.
 In this example, the username would be AB.
-Try to enter the username into the network credentials input field using this method and see if it works.

 Remove PIN

-In Windows 10, Microsoft provides several ways to authenticate your account beyond a password.
-One is via a personal identification number (PIN).
-A PIN is a short code that you can type to sign into Windows 10 quickly.
-This code must be at least four characters long.
-So, this is not a typical security method such as a username and password and, therefore, this might be the problem, since the username and password you are using could be required so that you are able connect to another network computer/s.
+Therefore, this might be the problem since the username and password you are using could be required to connect to another network computer/s.
 Try to stop using PIN as a login method (at least temporarily) and see if it helps.
 In other words, you need to use a username and password to log in to Windows to fix the problem with entering network credentials.
-To remove a PIN, go to Settings and click "Accounts".
+To remove a PIN, go to Settings and click "Accounts."

 Select "Sign-in options" on the left pane and then disable PIN as a sign-in option.

-Allow Windows To Manage Homegroup Connections
+Allow Windows to Manage Homegroup Connections

-HomeGroup is a network sharing feature that is part of the Windows 10 operating system.
-Microsoft included HomeGroup to allow Windows devices to share resources with other computers on a local network with an easy to set-up approach that anyone can use.
-To change the settings, type "advanced sharing settings" in Search and click the "Manage advanced sharing settings" result.
+HomeGroup is a network-sharing feature that is part of the Windows 10 operating system.
+Microsoft included HomeGroup to allow Windows devices to share resources with other computers on a local network with an easy-to-set-up approach that anyone can use.

 Click your network to expand it and ensure that the "Allow Windows to manage homegroup connections (recommended)" option is selected.
-If not, select it and click "Save changes".
+If not, select it and click "Save changes."

-Add Other Computer's Network Credentials To Credentials Manager
+Add Other Computer's Network Credentials to Credentials Manager

 To open Windows Credentials Manager, type "manage windows credentials" and click the result.

-We hope that one of the above solutions helped you to fix any issues with entering network credentials.
+We hope that one of the above solutions helped you fix any issues with entering network credentials.